serd223/wasm_plugins/README.md

     return "plug1;plug2";
 }
 ```
-Then you can forward declare any functions you want to use from the other plugin just like you can with the `core` functions.
+Then you can forward declare any functions you want to use from the other plugin just like you can with the host functions.
 The names you supply in this function are the same names that are inferred from their file names mentioned above.

 ## Build instructions for the `embed` example
 ## Prerequisites